Deconimus/mangaddict/README.md

 - CTRL+E opens a context-menu when available.

-- L enters locked-width mode when reading
+- L enters/leaves locked-width mode when reading